mpounsett/no-response-issue/no-response-issue.md

 F>
 F> expect: status: BADVERS
 F> expect: SOA record to NOT be present
-F> expect: OPT record to be present
-F> expect: MBZ not to be present
+F> expect: a OPT record to be present in the additional section F> expect: MBZ not to be present
 F> expect: EDNS Version 0 in response
 F> expect: flag: aa to NOT be present
+F> expect: flag: ad to NOT be present
 F> ~~~~

 +noednsneg disables EDNS version negotiation in DiG; MBZ (Must Be Zero)